- What are Varicose Veins?

 - Superficial blood clots in veins, also known as phlebitis (blood clots associated with varicose veins during pregnancy must be differentiated from deep vein thrombosis or DVT and pulmonary embolism, which are much more dangerous)

-Not every pregnant woman gets varicose veins; certain factors make pregnant women prone to getting varicose veins.
-The reasons for varicose veins vary from woman to woman.
+Not every pregnant woman will develop varicose veins; certain factors make pregnant women prone to getting varicose veins.
+And the reasons for varicose veins may vary from woman to woman.

 The main reason why pregnant women get varicose veins is the burden their pelvic region and lower limbs experience due to the weight of their uterus, with vein-relaxing hormones worsening the situation.
 While these things happen in every pregnant woman’s body, there are particular cases where weak valves or weak vein walls might occur, causing varicose veins.